 Dry Ground in the Middle of a Downpour

 It has been raining every day this week and last week too as I recall.
 A lot of people at the store where I work come in and complain about the rain.
 Mind you these are the same people who just a while back complained about the heat, the sun, no rain!
-You can please some of the people some of the time, but never all of the people all of the time; and some of the people none of the time.
+You can please some of the people some of the time, but never all of the people all of the time, and some of the people none of the time.

 I can imagine those words coming from God's lips as He allows the refreshing rain to fall from Heaven on the just as well as on the unjust.

-It is fun to observe how these complainers and people in general handle all the rain.
+It is fun to observe how these complainers and people, in general, handle all the rain.
 I sat in my car on break (dry) during a flood one evening and watched people.
 Some ran.
 Some walked.
 Some held their head down looking at the ground.
 It was if they had never experienced wetness before.
 They chose their steps carefully as if they had hopes of finding a place to step where they would find dry ground in the middle of a downpour.
 I didn't see anyone find that place.
 There were the few, the prepared, and the dry.
 They carried umbrellas which protected them as raindrops bounced off.
 And there were the even

 fewer - those who looked up at the rain and happily let it fall on their faces.

 As I enjoyed the rain and the show of the shoppers and complainers, I thought of the Bible lesson the children had at Sunday School last week.
 It was about a bunch of complainers in a dry desert who God took care of.
-God protected them from the elements with a umbrella of sorts that He prepared just for them, a cloud by day and fire by night.
-He fed them by raining food especially prepared just for them down from Heaven.
+God protected them from the elements with an umbrella of sorts that He prepared just for them, a cloud by day and fire by night.
+He fed them by raining food specially prepared just for them down from Heaven.

 With blessings raining down, the complainers kept on complaining anyway.